TomonoriHoshi/jpinfect/README.md

 jpinfect_get_bullet(year = 2025, language = "jp", dest_dir = "raw_data")
 ```

+**Note**: If the download fails on your local machine, it may succeed in [Posit Cloud](https://posit.cloud/).

 ### Data Import

 The acquired raw data into your local computer could be imported into R using `jpinfect_read_confirmed` and `jpinfect_read_bullet`.

+⚠️**Note**: The import process may require several minutes to complete, particularly when processing large directories.
+This example may take \~10 minutes.

 ``` r
 ## Import confirmed case reports from file or directory